bandprotocol/bandchain-docs-v2/docs/staking/01-introduction.md

 A robust and reliable network necessitates active and consistent participation from validators.
 Validators in the Band Protocol have a duty to be online and operational to validate transactions and add new blocks to the blockchain.

 If a validator is offline and misses a certain number of blocks, in this case, 30,000 blocks, they face a downtime penalty.
-A slashing penalty of 0.01% is imposed, and the validator is put into "jail."
+A slashing penalty of 0.01% is imposed, and the validator is put into **jail**.
 This means they are prevented from signing any further blocks until they can prove they're back online and operational.

 Again, if you've delegated your tokens to a validator and they're jailed due to downtime, your staked tokens also face the 0.01% slashing penalty.